-Toronto police say there is a “very active” investigation underway after a toddler fell to their death from a North York apartment building on Sunday, the fourth such incident to occur in Ontario in recent weeks.
+Toronto police say a “very active” investigation is underway after a toddler fell to their death from an apartment building in North York on Sunday.

 Emergency crews were called to the scene at Don Mills Road and Graydon Hall Drive, near Highway 401 and the Don Valley Parkway, at approximately 12:20 p.m.

-The toddler, whose age and gender have not been released, was pronounced dead at the scene.
+The toddler, whose age and gender have not been released by officials, was pronounced dead at the scene.

-While police have not said what led up to Sunday’s incident, it marks the fourth time since March that a child has fallen out of an apartment building and died.
+While police have not said what led up to Sunday’s incident, it marks the fourth time since March in Ontario that a child has fallen out of an apartment building and died.

 On March 9, a four-year-old child fell from an apartment balcony in Mississauga and later died in hospital.
 A six-year-old girl fell to her death from an apartment building window in North York on April 26.
 A day later, in Ottawa, a four-year-old boy was killed after he fell from an apartment window in that city.